msalhab96/Full-Stack-Capstone-IOT-System/README.md

 ##  Full Stack Developer Nanodegree Capstone Project
 To access the API use the following Link: https://devicespro.herokuapp.com/

+## Key Dependencies

+- [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
+Flask is required to handle requests and responses.

+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+You'll primarily work in app.py and can reference models.py.

+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Setting Up you Machine
 - install the dependencies
   - python3.8